Learn How to Become a Self-Taught Data Analyst

 If you are looking for a good book on Python, I recommend “Python for Data Analysis” by O’Reilly: https://www.oreilly.com/library/view/python-for-data/9781449323592/.

-To learn how you can use Python to consolidate and transform Excel data, check out my tutorial How to Use Python and Pandas for Data Consolidation and Transformation.
+To learn more about Python, check out my tutorial How to Use Python and Pandas for Data Consolidation and Transformation.

 Step 7: Keep Up with Machine Learning

-Learning Python allows you to expand your data analytical horizons and learn more advances topics.
+Learning Python allows you to expand your data analytical horizons and learn more advanced topics.
 One of them is machine learning.
-It is currently a hot topic, and it’s probably here to stay.
-It is good to have at least some familiarity with machine learning, plus learning about it can be fascinating!
+It is a hot topic, and it’s probably here to stay.
+It is good to have at least some familiarity with machine learning.
+In addition, it can be very fascinating!

 The good news is that if you are a data analyst and have some understanding of statistics, it is not as difficult as it sounds.

 Visit Kaggle.com to get involved in machine learning challenges and increase your practical knowledge.
-It is an excellent destination to develop your machine learning and data analytical skills.
+It is an excellent destination for developing machine learning and data analytical skills.
 The website is also a great online source of data and Python scripts.

 Step 8: Have Fun and Make Yourself Useful